-The moment birds, mice, rats, and other animals nest in buildings, there are potential health risks to people, generally from diseases and parasites.
+The moment birds, mice, rats, and other animals nest in buildings, there are potential health risks to people from diseases and parasitic infections.
 There is, however, another result of fire hazards that could be much more dangerous.

 A sparrow ruined most of a house while smoking in bed.
 Fire investigators discovered a sparrow.
 In brief, a nest in the attic contained seven cigarette butts.
 The birds gathered the soft material inside cigarette filters to make a nest, still smoking and adding it to its nest.
 Some other fires arise when birds construct nests on top of outside building floodlights.
 The hot lights fire up the nest, which in turn ignites the eaves and roof—another fire hazards case.